krschroeder/baseframe_js/readme.md

 __[View](#equalize)__

 ### Marketo Form
 Have you tried to style a Marketo form?
-It is a disaster!
+It is not too fun to do!
 This should help slimplify the process so you won&rsquo;t pull your hair out.
 __[View](#marketo-form)__

 ### Parallax Background
-For making a parallaxing background __[View](#parallax)__
+For making a parallaxing elements on the page.
+Lots of configurable options.
+__[View](#parallax)__

 ### Popup
 There is like a few dozen of these, right?!
 Well this is easy to style and configurable.
+Also, tons of options, from loading in images, to traversing a JavaScript Array (instead of the DOM), which can come from an AJAX request (which that'd be a separate bit of code, but you get the idea).
+Load on location.hash etc.
 __[View](#popup)__

 ### Responsive Dropdown